Decathlon/vitamin-android/README.md

-com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin.prices | Build UIs with ready to use Price component. com.decathlon.vitamin.dividers | Build UIs with ready to use Divider component. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin.prices | Build UIs with ready to use Price component. com.decathlon.vitamin.dividers | Build UIs with ready to use Divider component. com.decathlon.vitamin.tags | Build UIs with ready to use Tag components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## Download